Luciano Sandrone

 Luciano Sandrone Barolo Vite Talin 2018

-This groundbreaking wine is made from a unique clone of Nebbiolo (now officially called Vite Talin) that Luciano Sandrone identified in 1987 and began slowly propagating.
-It is one of his great legacies and was an instant sensation when first released in 2013, receiving 100-point reviews from Antonio Galloni and Monica Larner.
-Today, the wine comes from three small plots: Le Coste, Drucà and Rivassi.
-There are only 8,000 vines in production, leading to around 2,000 bottles of wine.
-But what a wine!
+Made from a unique clone of Nebbiolo (now officially called Vite Talin) that Luciano Sandrone began slowly propagating after identifying it in 1987, this groundbreaking wine is one of his great legacies.
+It was an instant sensation when first released in 2013, receiving 100-point reviews from Antonio Galloni and Monica Larner.

-Barbara Sandrone tells us the Talin berry size is half that of normal Nebbiolo.
+Barbara Sandrone tells us the berry size of the Talin vines is half that of normal Nebbiolo.
 In an average year, a Vite Talin berry weighs less than a gram, whereas a berry from Cannubi weighs 2.2 grams.
-The resulting juice is considerably denser, and the winemaking is adapted to include extended macerations and aging, with three years in large, 2500-litre botti and a further three years in bottle before release.
+The resulting juice is considerably denser, and the winemaking is adapted to include extended macerations, three years in large 2,500-litre botti and a further three years in bottle before release.

-The 2018 is a tremendous wine and mind-blowing for the year.
-In general, you can expect a more mineral, ferrous and dark wine, more classic in structure and personality—something encouraged by the traditional vinification—yet also offering great finesse and complexity.
-It is unique, and another remarkable chapter in the history of this estate.
+Generally, you can expect a darker, more mineral and ferrous wine.
+It is more classic in structure and personality—encouraged by traditional vinification—yet offers great finesse and complexity.
+This unique wine marks another remarkable chapter in the history of this estate.

 Luciano Sandrone Barolo Vite Talin 2018